Sherrie-her/Information-Inequality-in-Korean-Society-Research-Project/README.md

 ## Project Overview
 This repository contains research work analyzing information inequality across regions in South Korea using Naver Knowledge-iN Q&A platform data.
 The project employs topic modeling and SDI (Social Deprivation Index) analysis to understand regional information disparities.
+You may refer to the "https://drive.google.com/file/d/1QZgXyjmk-iJA-ziuBXrwXj6DjHoKCZhN/view?usp=sharing" for more information

 ## Repository Structure
 ```